The Saint (1997)

-Producer: Paul Fabian and Stephen Traxler
+Producers: Paul Fabian and Stephen Traxler

 Director/Screenwriter: Stephen Traxler

-Other titles: Slithis
+Alternate titles: Slithis

 This is wonderful: an old-fashioned 1950s monster movie made in 1978!
 Nuclear waste leaks into a Wisconsin lagoon and combines with organic material to create radioactive mud called “slithis.”
 And from it comes what looks very much like the disheveled brother of Creature From the Black Lagoon (1954).
 A high school teacher and his scientist friend search for the monster aided by the teacher’s wife and an able scuba diver.
 The monster turns out to be very hard to kill.

 The film is pretty well acted for being made up of unknowns.
 It features Alan Blanchard, Dennis Falt, JC Claire, Judy Motulsky, and Win Condict as the monster.